 Mobile is the channel you can’t do without

-According to the China Statistical Report on Internet Development published in August 2017, China has an online population of 751 million and over 95% is using mobile devices to access the internet.
+According to the China Statistical Report on Internet Development published in August 2017, China has an online population of 751 million, and over 95% are using mobile devices to access the internet.
 Meanwhile, Chinese people spend an average of three hours a day on their smartphones, mainly on social media and e-commerce.
 For brands that are marketing to Chinese consumers, a strong mobile presence is crucial.

 On-line and off-line advertising

 Bring web marketing into real life and vice-versa, creating initiatives that you can share on your site and on social media.
 The center of your advertising business is not the product, but the customer who, if satisfied, will report your services to all his friends.
 The best advertising in the world is one that can make you a satisfied customer, especially in China where word of mouth is a constant.